s4u/s4u.github.io/_posts/2017-01-06-fatek-plc-openhab.md

 **Fatek PLC** is one kind of Programmable Logic Controller produced by FATEK Automation Corporation.

-Now you can easily connect your Fatek PLC with OpenHAB.
+You can easily integrated Fatek PLC with computer, tablet and smartphone using OpenHAB.
 <!-- -->

 Thanks to OpenHAB plugins it is possible to extend this to support Fatek PLC with native communication protocol.